-28 weeks pregnant, your baby is about to pass a very special milestone.
+When you are 28 weeks pregnant, your baby is about to pass a very special milestone.
 After this week, your infant has over 95% chance of surviving if being born.
 A good reason to celebrate, don’t you think?!

-28 weeks pregnant, your baby’s weight is about 2.25 pounds.
+- Your baby’s weight is about 2.25 Pounds (1 kg).
 This actually means that your infant has increased her weight 10 times in just 11 weeks!

-In addition to the ability to blink, your little one has now eyebrows and eyelashes and the eyes are formed.
+- In addition to the ability to blink, your little one has now eyebrows and eyelashes and the eyes are formed.

-Hairs in the head are also starting to grow.
+- Hairs in the head are also starting to grow.

-The lungs are now more developed than before.
-Premature babies born during this week have the capability to breathe.
-But of course, since the lungs are not fully developed yet, they will need medical support and devices.
+- The lungs are now more developed than before.
+Premature babies born during this week have the capability to breathe, but of course, since the lungs are not fully developed yet, they will need medical support and devices.

 You may experience longer periods of leg cramps than before.

 You may also have itchy skin, varicose veins, hemorrhoids, heartburn, swelling, backaches, and indigestion.
 Yes, that’s a lot to cope with!
 But the good thing is you are almost there – a few more weeks to go and your little baby will be out!

 One dangerous complication that can occur during this period is gestational diabetes – rising of your blood sugar.
 So it is necessary to have your blood sugar level checked during this time.
 You can test your blood sugar at home, with kits like this one.
 Testing at home is in addition to a proper test by a doctor or midwife, not instead of it.
 But it can be a first step to monitor your blood sugar if you feel a bit worried.

 Restless legs syndrome may be prominent at this time.
 It is a feeling characterized by an unpleasant sensation and an irresistible urge to move the body.
 It can also be described as an itching, tickling, or a burning sensation in the muscles.
 It is common in the lower legs but may also affect the arms and the torso.
 The cause for this is unknown but stretching and massaging the legs, and cutting down on caffeine can help minimize the aggravation of the symptoms.

-Scatia, or what is commonly known as tingling leg pain, can start to worsen starting this week as the baby settles in a proper position.
+Scatia, or what is commonly known as tingling leg pain, can start to worsen starting this week as the baby settles into a proper position.
 The head may rest in the sciatic nerve in your lower spine, causing you to feel tingling, numbness, and sharp and shooting pains in your lower back and buttocks, which would radiate down to the back of your legs.
 The pain can sometimes be intense but it will just disappear once the baby changes positions.

 To manage the discomfort of the condition, you can apply a heating pad on the affected area.
 You can also have a warm bath, take stretches, and have a good best rest.